 Description of the procedure

 Gastric bypass surgery reduces the size of a person's stomach and bypasses parts of the small intestine.
 It helps people who are obese or very obese lose weight because the stomach holds less food and the length of the small intestine is reduced so fewer calories are absorbed.
-Gastric bypass surgery is also known as bariatric surgery and Roux-en-Y gastric bypass surgery.
+Gastric bypass surgery is also known as bariatric surgery.

 Generally, it is best to achieve weight loss goals by changing your diet and increasing regular physical activity.
 However, people who meet specific conditions and have tried other methods of weight loss may benefit from gastric bypass surgery.